dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 A server that receives more than one MQTYPE-Query option in a query MUST return a FORMERR response.

-If MQTYPE-Query is received in a query that contains no primary question (i.e. QDCOUNT=0) the server MUST return a FORMERR response.
+If an MQTYPE-Query option is received in a query that contains no primary question (i.e. QDCOUNT=0) the server MUST return a FORMERR response.

 If any duplicate QTx (or one duplicating the primary QTYPE field) is contained in a query the server MUST return a FORMERR response.